Recommended articles: The administrative law judge

 The important thing to take away from the above breakdown of waiting times and success rates is that you should take your disability claim through the first three levels – application, reconsideration, and hearing.
 Since about 1980, the Social Security Administration has routinely denied worthy claims at the initial and reconsideration levels.
 I urge anyone whose claim has been denied to seek a reconsideration.
 Applying should be considered the first of several necessary steps, for over half of claimants who appeal their denials will ultimately be awarded Social Security disability benefits.

 How I can help you as an experienced Eau Claire disability lawyer

 As discussed above, applying for and winning Social Security disability and/or Supplemental Security Income benefits can be a frustrating process.
 Claimants with representation have a better chance of a successful result, according to the Social Security Administration.
-With over 36 years of practicing disability law, I can explain the Social Security disability process to you, and guide you through the process.
+With nearly 40 years of practicing disability law, I can explain the Social Security disability process to you, and guide you through the process.

 The most important thing I can do for you as your Eau Claire disability lawyer is analyze your case to determine what needs to be proven for you to win Social Security disability benefits.
 I will then figure out how to prove it and gather the evidence necessary for your case.

 The most important evidence for your disability case is often medical data and opinions.
 The Social Security Administration requires a lot of medical documentation, and your final medical documentation package will depend upon my theory for your case.
 For example, hospital records for treatment of an acute illness are less important than the records generated by your doctor or therapist after you have stabilized.
 Why?
 Because the issue to be determined is whether you can work after recovering from the acute phase of your illness not whether you can work while hospitalized.
 I also will find any deficiencies in the medical records, and help obtain the evidence necessary to present the full picture to the Social Security judge for consideration.
 For more information about medical documentation, see Medical documentation and opinions.